MADANI99/Detecting-the-Phishing-Website/README.md

 Detecting Phishing Website
-Implement a deep learning based system that detects whether a website is fake.
+By using Machine Learning algorithms to detect whether the website is real or fake